rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 ### Withdraw token from the RIF Rollup

-Moves funds from the RIF Rollup account to rootstock address.
+Moves funds from the RIF Rollup account to Rootstock address.
 Sender account should have correct public key set before sending this transaction. ( see [change pub key](#changing-account-public-key))

 Before sending this transaction, the user will be asked to sign a specific message with transaction details using their